iov-one/docs/docs/weave/tutorial/11-cron.md

 }
 ```

 Default Ticker implementation processes messages in order of execution time, starting with the oldest, in short words FIFO.
-But if you require a LIFO task queue you can implement it very easily by just changing few lines of code.
+But if you require a LIFO task queue you can implement it easily.

 ## Tutorial